gloriasp15/portfolio-2026/business-cases/03-ai-driven-planning-forecast/assets/applied-example/README.md

 The main value of this example lies in the applied logic and outputs, which demonstrate how the decision intelligence loop operates in practice.

-The (`executive_summary.md`) is derived from an interpreted signal layer [Executive Interpretation](executive-decision-snapshot.csv), generated through *LLM-based synthesis* rather than directly from operational data.
+The (`executive_summary.md`) is derived from an interpreted signal layer (`executive_decision-snapshot.csv`), generated through *LLM-based synthesis* rather than directly from operational data.

+🔗 [Executive Interpretation](executive-decision-snapshot.csv):  Structured executive interpretation of backlog signals.
+It captures AI-synthesised insights on backlog pressure, execution risk, coordination frictions and ownership clarity, derived from structured logic outputs at a given point in time.